TianyiKong0117/ai-decision-making-journey/project_outline.md

 - Short English summary

 The LLM outputs:
-- A single predicted rating (1-5, one decimal)
+- A single predicted rating (1-10, one decimal)

 LLM Prompt:
-You will estimate the expected Douban rating of a movie.
-Please do NOT search for real data and do NOT base your answer on memorized rating numbers.
+Your task:
+Estimate what rating a movie would receive on Douban, using ONLY the information I provide.

+Output rules:
+Output ONE number only.
+The number must be between 1.0 and 5.0.
+Use exactly ONE decimal place (e.g., 3.3, 4.0).
+No text, no explanation, no JSON.

+Restrictions:
+Do NOT search for external information.
+Do NOT recall or reference known Douban ratings.
+Do NOT mention training data.
-Only use the information below.
+Use only the information given.

----
+Movie information:
 Title: {English title}
 Year: {Year}
+Genre: {Genre}
+Actors: {Actor}
 Country/Region: {Country}
 Summary: {1–2 sentence summary}
----

-Please output only one number (1-5, one decimal).
+Please output only one number (1-10, one decimal).
 For example: 4.6

 ## 6. Aggregation Method